cyancorp/perp-dex-tools/README_EN.md

 - `--iter`: Number of trading cycles
 - `--fill-timeout`: Maker order fill timeout in seconds (default: 5)
 - `--direction-mode`: (Extended only) Opening direction behaviour: `buy`, `sell`, or `random`
+- `--hold-min` / `--hold-max`: (Extended only) Range in seconds to keep the exposure open before placing the closing leg (set both equal for a fixed hold; default: 0)

 ### Extended Hedge Mode Randomization